 Additional considerations include:

-- Shade– natural or artificial.
-Steel, plastic, aluminum etc. can get very hot from the sun’s UV rays and be a hazard to children’s skin.
+- Shade – natural or artificial.
+Steel, plastic, aluminum, and other materials on play equipment can get very hot from the sun’s UV rays and be hazardous to a child’s skin.

-- Accessibility – The Americans with Disability Act has regulations for playground equipment and playground access.
+- Accessibility – The Americans with Disability Act (ADA) has regulations for playground equipment and playground access.

-- Soil tests, permitting, sealed engineering drawings may be required before playground installation can begin.
+- Soil tests, permitting & sealed engineering drawings – These might be required before playground installation can begin.
 Check with your state and/or local government.

 Do I need safety surfacing under my playground equipment?

-Depending on what equipment you are installing, you may need safety surfacing.
+Depending on what equipment you are installing, you might need safety surfacing.
 Our installation instructions will tell you if safety surfacing is required.
-The majority of playground accidents happen from falls.
+It is wise to consider surfacing options, as the majority of playground injuries are a result of a fall on an unforgiving or poorly maintained surface.
 Safety surfacing minimizes the risk of head injury and death if properly installed.
-Ensure your choice of surfacing is certified for both impact attenuation compliancy as well ADA accessibility by the manufacturer.
+Ensure your choice of surfacing is certified for both impact attenuation compliancy as well as ADA accessibility by the manufacturer.